Lahore, Pakistan Thursday, 2:47 PM Local Time

 Francis stirred beside him, glaring over at William.

-“You don’t think they might be avoiding us maybe because you’re a gigantic freak?”
-Francis asked.
+"You don't think they might be avoiding us maybe because you're a gigantic freak?"
+Francis raised an eyebrow.

 William continued, keeping his voice low and ignoring Francis.
 "I mean, you wonder if they can smell meat on our clothing or something.
 Do you think it makes them mad since cows are sacred?"